Crimson Quill’s Appraisal #396

 TerrorVision can’t have it all its own way of course as I have my own social standing to uphold without going down with the Puttermans.
 The whole “holy tomato” act is fun for a while and Graham is afforded many of the movie’s best lines; but never once does one double over hyperventilating, even though it habitually tickles.
 If Nicolaou has no intention of removing the tongue from his cheek then more should be made of the comedic aspect.
 Instead, it is left to our players to encourage perseverance and they just about manage the feat.

 So we arrive at my least favored part of the process.
 I actually get a kick out of awarding a shiny digit but, with cases such as TerrorVision, it becomes somewhat troublesome.
 While I enjoyed my time with the Puttermans, Suzy in particular, it never really engaged my senses to the degree that I had hoped.
 However, this is where I am required to apply a little perspective Grueheads.
 Had I watched this at twelve then I have absolutely no doubt that it would hold a special place in my heart.
-Thus, the Crimson Quill’s judgement is adjustable dependant on mindset.
+Thus, the Crimson Quill’s judgement is adjustable dependent on mindset.
 Add or subtract at will but, for me, Nicolaou’s film exhibits just enough meanness of spirit and schlocky excess to make it worthy of tuning in for.

 Crimson Quill’s Judgement: 6/10